smartprix/pm2-ci/README.md

 			"prehook": "npm install --production && git submodule update --init",
 			// After restarting the application
 			"posthook": "echo done",
-			// Currently only works with github
+			// Currently only works with github (the default) "service": "github",
-			"service": "github",
-			// The git repo information, required for tests "git": {
-				// Specifiy token if repo is private and using https origin "token": "",
-				// Specify remote url of repo if repo is private and using SSH origin "remoteUrl": ""
-			},
 			// If a private config is required for running your apllication specify it's path relative to app's root
 			// It will copy this from your project root to the temporary directory for tests "privateConfig": "private/config.js"